The Difference Between Green and Hazel Eyes

 The Science Behind Green Eyes

 Green and blue pigments are seldom found in animals.
-However, some animals such as peacocks and snakes have developed a remarkable optical technology to create brilliant shades of blue and green without using even a single speck of a green or blue pigment.
+However, some animals such as peacocks and snakes have brilliant shades of blue and green without having even a single speck of a green or blue pigment.
 These animals have specialized microscopic structures that scatter light in a way that makes it appear green or blue to humans.
 This phenomenon that produces structural colors is known as Rayleigh Scattering—it is also used to explain why the sky is blue.
 The human eye also makes use of such a hack to make green and blue eye colors.

 Even though sunlight appears white to the naked eye, it consists of a mixture of several colors.
 Inside the iris of the human eyeball, molecules of the stroma have a special structure that scatters light in a way that makes the iris appear blue.
 The main reason for this is that blue light has a shorter wavelength than most of the other components of white light.
 Hence, it is scattered more as it interacts with molecules of the stroma.

 The color in blue eyes is not entirely structural.
 People with green eyes have a bit more melanin than people with blue eyes.
 The slightly higher melanin concentration combines with the structural blue color to make the iris look green.
 In brown eyes, there is more than enough melanin to completely mask the blue color.
 So would all be blue-eyed if everyone had a relatively low amount of melanin.

 - Scattering of light in the stroma + some melanin = green color